 Conferring eligibility for two professional awards, the course combines perspectives from health, social care, education and related disciplines to ensure you graduate able to work highly effectively in a multi-disciplinary environment.

 As a Social Work student, you will study aspects of sociology, social policy, psychology, law, social theory and social work methods, skills and practices.
 You will explore barriers such as poverty, disability, racism and sexism that service users often face in society.

 Liverpool Hope University is creating extra spaces on its BA Social Work degree exclusively for students from Black and Global Majority groups.

 Formed in conjunction with Liverpool City Council, Bridging the Gap begins in

 Aspiring social workers from a wide range of communities – Black, Asian, Chinese, Bangladeshi, Indian, Pakistani, Yemeni, Somali, Black African, Black Caribbean and a whole lot more besides –

 Read all about it here: Bridging_the_Gap_A5Leaflet

 Apply now using the link below!

 We offer an exciting and stimulating three-year degree that, on completion, leads to eligibility to register with Social Work England as a qualified social worker.
 This course aims to enable you to develop your knowledge, skills and values and demonstrate your professional capability to undertake the role of social worker.

 Social workers work closely with other organisations to support and protect children and adults from harm, and to effect personal and social change.
 Studying Social Work at the University of Chester will offer you an opportunity to develop the skills needed to perform as a social work practitioner in today’s challenging and unpredictable landscape.
-On completion student will be eligible to register with Social Work England.
+On completion students will be eligible to register with Social Work England.